IMPORTANT PROJECT INFORMATION

 Interview conversations will be recorded using a digital recorder to help me create an accurate account of the conversation, but you will be asked in advance if you are happy for this to happen and if so, you will be asked to sign a consent form to give your permission.

-The interview is likely to take up to an hour and a half but there is no time limit so it may take longer.
+Each interview is likely to take up to 2 hours, but there is no time limit so it may take longer.
 You will be free to stop the interview at any time and there will be no negative consequences for doing so.

-IF I VOLUNTEER TO BE INTERVIEWED BUT DECIDE I NO LONGER WANT TO BE INVOLVED, CAN I CHANGE MY MIND?
+IF I VOLUNTEER TO TAKE PART BUT DECIDE I NO LONGER WANT TO BE INVOLVED, CAN I CHANGE MY MIND?

 Yes.
-It is up to you to decide whether or not you'd be happy to be interviewed as part of the research.
-You can stop taking part in the study at any time and/or ask for part or all of your data to be destroyed until Friday 30th August 2019 when the research analysis will begin.
+It is up to you to decide whether or not you'd be happy to take part in the research.
+You can stop taking part in the study at any time and/or ask for part or all of your data to be destroyed until 1st December 2020 when the research analysis will begin.
 You do not need to provide a reason.
 It is important for you to understand what the research is about and what it will involve.
 If anything is not clear to you or you would like more information, please submit any questions via the 'Participate in the Research' page.

 HOW WILL INFORMATION PROVIDED IN THE INTERVIEWS BE USED?

-The information collected during interviews with recipients will be used as part of a Masters by Research thesis, undertaken at Leeds Beckett University.
-This may include the use of anonymized quotations taken from the interview recordings.
-The audio recordings will be labelled with your chosen pseudonym and kept until the study has been written up and then it will be destroyed.
+The information collected during interviews with recipients will be used as part of a PhD thesis, undertaken at Leeds Beckett University.
+This may include the use of anonymized quotations taken from the interview recordings and anonymized posts from the project Facebook page.
+The audio recordings and Facebook posts will be labelled with your chosen pseudonym and kept until the study has been written up and then it will be destroyed.
 The people who might read this in an official capacity are the project supervisor, other members of the psychology staff and external examiners.
 Additionally, the information may be published in academic journals, presented at academic conferences or used for teaching purposes.
 Although the information may be used for these purposes, you will not be identifiable in any way through these activities.
 Anonymity will be achieved by changing your name or any other identifying information.
 Once the results of the project have been written up, a short summary of the findings for the study overall will be published on the A.I.
 Confidential Website and other people will have the opportunity to read this summary and draw their own conclusions.
 It may be that some people agree with the findings of the research, while other people may disagree.
 Although this can be somewhat daunting, it is all part of a bigger discussion on what is an important issue.
-You will be given an opportunity to read through and edit or withdraw the written record of what was said in your discussion, following our meeting.
-Later, once the finding and interpretations of the research have been written up, you will also have an opportunity to read them and to write down your own views next to them.

 WILL INFORMATION PROVIDED IN INTERVIEWS BE CONFIDENTIAL?